slerman12/UnifiedML/README.md

 <summary><i>See more examples :open_book: </i></summary>
 <br>

-To train, for example MNIST, using a Vision Transformer as the Encoder:
+To train, for example MNIST, using ConvNeXt as the Encoder:

 ```
-python Run.py task=classify/mnist RL=false recipes.Encoder.Eyes=Blocks.Architectures.ViT
+python Run.py task=classify/mnist RL=false recipes.Encoder.Eyes=Blocks.Architectures.ConvNeXt
 ```

 A GAN with a CNN Discriminator: